victorabarros/nsq-service-self-driven/article/article_Intro_to_NSQ.md

 [_NSQ is a realtime distributed messaging platform_](https://nsq.io/) ready to run in super easies steps.
 But, to make this case even more professional, let's use [Docker](https://www.docker.com/)!

-In the following steps, I'll describe a tutorial to make your system up and running with NSQ, publisher and consumer (in Go and Python).
+In the following steps, I'll describe a tutorial to make your system up and running with NSQ, publisher and consumer in Python.
 All them containerized.

 ## NSQ